 Forward-thinking architects and contractors have designed garage floors and garage doors to help prevent this pesky problem.

-This makes the driveway 1” lower than the garage floor but will create a very sturdy barrier to wind-blown debris.
+This makes the driveway 1″ lower than the garage floor but creates a sturdy barrier to wind-blown debris.

 Any one of these solutions will help, and you can pick the one you like best.
-Each blocks leaves and grass from coming in under your garage door and will keep your garage floor much cleaner.
+Each will block leaves and grass from coming in under your garage door, keeping your garage floor much cleaner.

-Sometimes you may have to augment these ideas with additional help to get a complete solution.
+Sometimes, you may have to augment these ideas with additional help for a complete solution.

 Garage doors will have a rubber edge along the top edge to seal and be flexible enough to give while the door opens and closes.